tritons-io/Multi-agent-Pacman/README.md

 This project is widely inspired by the [Berkeley Pacman AI project](http://ai.berkeley.edu/project_overview.html).

-The goal of this project is the same: provide a AI sandbox for developers to implement Pacman agents that can play the game.
+The goal of this project is the same: provide an AI sandbox for developers to implement agents that can play Pacman.

 The project is working with python3 and [pygame 2.1.3](https://github.com/pygame/pygame/releases/tag/2.1.3).

+This environment aims to be simple and extensible.
+- It is simple because there are not many dependencies and a straightforward way to implement your own agents.
+- It is extensible because you can easily add complex agents while you progress in learning AI, and integrate complex patterns like Deep Q-Learning or Reinforcement Learning.

 ## Installation